Luminite2/vecmap/README.md

 This is a fork of artetxem/vecmap, adding additional functionality based on orthographic (spelling) information, as described in the following paper:

-**[Orthographic Features for Bilingual Lexicon Induction](http://aclweb.org/anthology/P18-2062)**.
+Parker Riley, Daniel Gildea.
+2018. **[Orthographic Features for Bilingual Lexicon Induction](http://aclweb.org/anthology/P18-2062)**.
 In *Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*, pages 390-394.

 The reproduce\_acl2018\_orthographic.sh script can be used to replicate the results listed in that paper (note that there is a small amount of nondeterminism, so any individual run may not match all numbers exactly).